Adults Living with SMA, Transport, Leisure & Holidays

 All rail vehicles in service have to meet the Rail Vehicle Accessibility Regulations (RVAR).

-Most stations have portable ramps if the train doors aren’t level with the platform; access at most large stations is generally pretty good now.
+Most stations have portable ramps if the train doors are not level with the platform.
+Access at most large stations is generally pretty good.
 You need to book free assistance in advance so that a member of staff is ready with a ramp when you get on and off.
 Train companies ask for at least 24 hours’ notice.

 Book through the train operating company, in person at a local station or online: